 Nonprofits often cannot survive without a well-functioning board.
 The functional management of the nonprofit (its health), which includes everything from fundraising to organizing charitable activities, comes from the nonprofit’s board of directors, officers, and employees.
 Because board members come and go, a healthy nonprofit must also be able to handle change.

 When creating or developing your nonprofit, and creating its board, we at James C. Provenza & Associates can help.
 As Chicago nonprofit attorneys, our goal is to provide expert legal counsel and representation for your nonprofit’s interests.
-For a free, no-obligation consultation with nonprofit attorney James C. Provenza, call our law firm today (847) 729-3939.
+Call our law firm today (847) 729-3939.

 In the meantime, you can find some basic information about nonprofit boards below.